 There will also be a greater focus on sustainable tourism.
 Travellers can look forward to participating in sustainable practices both on-board and off, from recycling and waste management to popular voluntourism initiatives that focus on creating a positive environmental and social impact at destinations around the globe.

 Cruising is a very energy-intensive activity so it’s good to see some new energy-efficient vessels on the drawing board.
 We hope that green awareness translates into more environmentally friendly practices being adopted in Australian ports, too.

 Millennials take to the river

 Once the domain of senior — even elderly — travellers, river cruising is becoming more active and, as a result, it’s attracting younger passengers.
 River and small ship cruising continues to gain traction among travellers generally, including millennials.
 With an ever-expanding range of destinations, including the Amazon and Asia, and experiences that reach far beyond walking and coach tours, a younger generation is embracing river cruising.

 Travellers warm to chilly destinations

 The coming year is projected to see an increase in popularity of colder climate destinations including the Baltics, Canada, Alaska, and Antarctica.
 The CLIA declares that, with an array of unique excursion options, from viewing penguins to ice fishing, these high latitude wonderlands are drawing in both new and repeat cruise travellers.

 While experienced cruisers may be able to choose from a bewildering range of cruise options to suit all pockets and proclivities, for most of us a knowledgeable travel agent is a necessity.
-Contact WYZA Travel to help match you with the right cruise — or steer you away from one that wouldn’t suit.

 What kind of cruises appeal to you?